2023 Best Allied Health Services Associate Degree Schools in Maine

 The average amount in student loans that medical assisting majors at Beal College take out while working on their Associate Degree is $22,839.

-You’ll join some of the best and brightest minds around you if you attend University of Maine at Augusta.
-The school came in at #5 on this year’s Best Allied Health Services Associate Degree Schools in Maine list.
-Located in the town of Augusta, UMA is a public school with a small student population.
+You’ll be in good company if you decide to attend University of Maine at Augusta.
+It ranked #5 on our 2023 Best Allied Health Services Associate Degree Schools in Maine list.
+Located in the town of Augusta, UMA is a public college with a small student population.

 Medical Assisting majors at UMA take out an average of $28,196 in student loans while working on their Associate Degree.

-Full Allied Health & Medical Assisting Services at University of Maine at Augusta Report
+Read full report on Allied Health & Medical Assisting Services at University of Maine at Augusta

-Southern Maine Community College ranked #6 on this year’s Best Allied Health Services Associate Degree Schools in Maine list.
-SMCC is a medium-sized public school located in the city of South Portland.
+With a ranking of #6, Southern Maine Community College did quite well on this year’s best schools for allied health and medical assisting services students working on their associate degree.
+SMCC is a moderately-sized public school located in the city of South Portland.

 The average amount in student loans that medical assisting majors at SMCC take out while working on their Associate Degree is $21,073.